Transforming overlooked corridors full of parking lots into vibrant, full-service neighborhoods.

 Analyzing the Existing Landscape

-Communities can’t plan for the future without understanding what they already have.
+Communities can’t plan for the future without understanding what they already have and why its there.

 Demographic Shifts and Market Needs